iamsayan/wp-auto-republish/readme.txt

 * View the <a href="https://plugins.svn.wordpress.org/wp-auto-republish/trunk/changelog.txt" target="_blank">Changelog</a> file.

 == Upgrade Notice ==

-= 1.1.0 =
+= 1.1.3 =
-In this release, we make big changes in this plugin.
+In the v1.1, we make big changes in this plugin.
 Please resave all plugin settings after update.
+Please resave all your configuration to make this plugin work again.